SumoLogic/sumologic-documentation/docs/apm/traces/working-with-tracing-data/view-and-investigate-traces.md

 * up to 1024 unique tag names per trace
 * tags with names longer than 64 chars are not indexed
 * tags with values over 4096 chars are not indexed
-* spanid and parentspanid are not indexed in Traces search, but searchable through Spans analytics
+* spanid and parentspanid are not indexed in Traces search, but searchable through Span analytics

 To write a query click on the **Choose filters** input line.
 You can select the desired filter type and value from the dropdown menu or manually type them.
 Multiple filters are allowed in a query row, `AND` is implicit.